Ivo-Balbaert/The_Way_to_Mojo/book/10_Errors, testing, debugging and benchmarking.md

 # Slowest Mean: 10.297477449999999
 ```

-See first § 10.7

-The class allows to benchmark a given function (passed as a parameter) and configure various benchmarking parameters, such as number of warmup iterations, maximum number of iterations, minimum and maximum elapsed time.
+You can also configure various benchmarking parameters, such as number of warmup iterations, maximum number of iterations, minimum and maximum elapsed time.
-Import it in your code through: `import benchmark`
 We'll benchmark the execution of the Fibonacci function, defined as follows:

-(code: see `running_benchmark.mojo`)`
+See `running_benchmark.mojo`:
 ```py
 import benchmark
 from time import sleep